top of page

 The last use as a living space and shop took place at the end of the 80s or beginning of the 90s.
 After that, the house stood empty.

 At the end of the 90s, a Dutch building contractor completely renewed the ceiling between the basement and the ground floor with the help of extensive funding.
 The dilapidated oak beams between the basement and the ground floor were replaced by four steel girders and a concrete ceiling.
-An important activity, because the house had sunk by 50 to 60cm in the centre, which of course left considerable damage.
+An important activity, because the house had sunk by 50 to 60cm in the centre, which resulted in considerable damage.
 We do not know during which time the house sank so much, but we are aware that not much had been done to the house since the war.

 Use of the house in the 21st century:

-The work by the building contractor was not continued, so that the house remained lying empty for many further years.
+The work by the building contractor was not continued, so that the house remained empty for many further years.

 Further information about the history of the town Monschau can be found here: